ashfurrow/blog/source/blog/2017-04-07-running-mastodon-on-heroku.html.markdown

 END_NARROW

 First, a few things.
-I _love_ Heroku; it's server administration that's friendly to iOS developers.
+I _love_ Heroku; it's server administration that's friendly to iOS developers like me who don't know anything about server administration.
 But!
 Heroku support for Mastodon is  e x p e r i m e n t a l .
-That's fine, this whole things is an experiment!
+That's fine, this whole thing is an experiment!
 Life is an experiment.
 And like life, there are some issues I've run into.

 - [**Animated GIF upload doesn't work**](https://github.com/tootsuite/mastodon/issues/1007).
 GIFs are transcoded on the Mastodon server, and that requires ffmpeg to be in your buildpack.
 But that will put you _just_ over the 300MB slug size on Heroku.
 - [**Streaming API doesn't work**](https://github.com/tootsuite/mastodon/issues/1119).
 Not sure of the cause yet.